yyouyang12/Visual-Audio-Speech-Preprocess/README.md

 # Visual-Audio-Speech: ECoG Alignment and Preprocessing Pipeline

 This repository contains the complete preprocessing and alignment pipeline for intracranial ECoG recordings collected during movie-watching experiments (Brain Treebank dataset).
 The goal is to clean, preprocess, and align high-gamma ECoG activity with sentence-level annotations from audiovisual movie stimuli.
+Below gives the instruction about how to use the code.
+For more details information about what preprocess techniques we used and why we use them can be found in DATA_PROCESSING.md

 ## Overview